 All K-12 LAUSD schools are required to provide GATE services and support.
 GATE program funding is included in the Local Control Funding Formula (LCFF).
 LCFF must be used to support the equitable identification and differentiated instruction of gifted/talented learners.
 Schools do not receive additional funds to support the school site GATE program or GATE coordinator.
 The District-required GATE coordinator differential must be allocated from existing school site funds.
 The differential must be reported twice annually, in January and June (Wage Type 1310).
-Preschools, continuation schools and centers (special education and primary) without a GATE program are exempt.
+Preschools, continuation schools, special education centers, and primary centers without a GATE program are exempt.

 Schools for Advanced Studies (SAS) are K-12 local schools of residence that receive the SAS designation for exemplary GATE program implementation.
 SAS sites are expected to utilize existing school site funding sources, e.g., LCFF, to support equitable and effective GATE/SAS implementation, including the District-required GATE coordinator differential.
-Allocation of supplemental funding for designated SAS sites is not guaranteed and varies each year based on availability of funds.